belsonheng/hgw-scrapybot/README.md

-# hungrygowhere-scrapybot
+# hgw-scrapybot
-A web crawler for extracting hungrygowhere list of restaurants and related reviews
+A web crawler for extracting hungrygowhere list of restaurants and related reviews.